Dr Maria Valkovskaya

 Doctorate in Counselling Psychology, City, University of London

-MSc in Neuroscience and Psychology of Mental Health, King’s College London
+MSc in Psychology and Neuroscience of Mental Health, King’s College London

 Professional registration & memberships